Black-randy/E-com/README.md

-Here's an optimized README file based on the information you provided:

----

 # WillowCraft E-commerce Platform

 Welcome to the repository for the WillowCraft E-commerce platform!
 This project is designed to showcase a modern, scalable solution for online commerce using MERN stack (MongoDB, Express.js, React, and Node.js).